Amine-Itani/Unit-4/Project4.md

 My client requires a login system for the webapp allowing different users to have unique profile pages and post unque comments.
 Initially, I used cookies to store a user log in, but through my research about cookies and testing it in browser, I found out that cookies are not a secure way of storing user information because they are stored on the client end.<sup>1</sup>

-Instead, I decided to use sessions which are safer according to my research<sup>2</sup> and stored on the server side instead.
+Instead, I decided to use sessions which are safer according to my research<sup>2</sup> and stored on the server side .

 ``` ['current_user_id'] = db.search(query=f"Select id from users where username='{username}'", multiple=False)```